Kathy (Smith) Dobesh, DVM, Co-Owner

 Melissa loves all aspects of veterinary medicine, but is particularly interested in soft tissue surgery, small animal emergency medicine, dentistry, geriatric care, and acupuncture.
 She is a certified medical acupuncturist for both large and small animals and is a certified USDA veterinarian.

-Outside of work, Melissa and her husband, Ray, spend time with their young sons, Everett and Oliver, dog and two cats.
+Outside of work, Melissa and her husband, Ray, spend time with their young sons, Everett and Oliver, cat and two dogs.
 They love gardening and having adventures in the wonderful outdoors of New Mexico.

 Education: Colorado State University 2010